TimonPost/laminar/docs/md_book/src/fragmentation.md

 When sending small packets with the size of about 4000 bytes (4 fragments) this method will work fine.
 And won't probably cause any problems.
 We are planning to support also [sending larger packets](https://gafferongames.com/post/sending_large_blocks_of_data/) with acknowledgments.

+## Laminar's implementation
+Laminar fragments your packet if it exceeds the [fragment size](https://github.com/amethyst/laminar/blob/master/src/config.rs#L29).

+Fragments of a large packet are not yet acknowledged This is a problem if you want to send too large files.
+If you want to send really large files, I advise you to split up your package and send it in pieces with the option 'reliable ordered'.
+In the future laminar will be able to send large packets with acknowledgement.

 ## Interesting Reads
 - [Gaffer about Fragmentation](https://gafferongames.com/post/packet_fragmentation_and_reassembly/)
 - [Wikipedia](https://en.wikipedia.org/wiki/IP_fragmentation)